Engineering Shipping and Maritime Operations - Level 3

 Next available course:

 Merchant Navy career is still considered to be coveted and much sought after career because of the possibility of seeing the world and getting trained while you earn high possible tax free wages.

 This qualification is considered as an entry qualification for wide variety of maritime employment.
 Generally this course is provided to all shipping company sponsored candidates undergoing an approved training scheme to become an officer in the merchant navy.
 This award is now available to all non-sponsored candidates looking for careers in the merchant navy or wider maritime industry which includes river navigation, code vessel employability, off-shore market, merchant navy etc.

 B&FC will ensure that all successful candidates will get an interview with the shipping/cadet training company to get sponsorship to be a merchant navy cadet.

-Details on the medical and eye test including colour vision are given in the MCA Publication MSN 1822.
-This document can be accessed by clicking here.
+Details on the medical and eye test including colour visions are provided in this guide.

 Teaching and Learning Methods

 The majority of the teaching and learning are covered by class room teaching, outdoor learning, activity based learning, ship visits and tutorials.
 There will also be an element of independent learning to prepare for the higher education you will progress to after this qualification.

 Independent learning is mainly by e-Learning using electronic material and college’s Virtual Learning Environment (VLE)

 Throughout the program of study, you will formatively assessed in the class using short pieces of work, oral examinations, report writing on the ship visits, short tests in the class etc. There will be summative exams which are either written or oral examinations under controlled conditions, for the units you study in Level 3 Diploma.